honeypieio/shrubcoop.org/content/become-a-trustee-of-shrub-coop-1.md

 **How Do I Apply?**

-To apply, simply save a copy of this [form](https://docs.google.com/document/d/1DgtnlNLBi1GM9mImnM24gY3WLkFn2G4Qa86fTFiakds/edit "SHRUB Trustee Application Form"), fill it out and send it, **with a copy of your CV**, to [hello@shrubcoop.org](mailto:hello@shrubcoop.org), with the subject: “Trustee application”.
+To apply, simply save a copy of this [form](https://docs.google.com/document/d/1DgtnlNLBi1GM9mImnM24gY3WLkFn2G4Qa86fTFiakds/edit?usp=sharing), fill it out and send it, **with a copy of your CV**, to [hello@shrubcoop.org](mailto:hello@shrubcoop.org), with the subject: “Trustee application”.
 Please highlight in the form which Trustee role(s) you are interested in and perhaps have skills and experience in.

-For more information, please have a read of our [information pack.](https://res.cloudinary.com/shrub-co-op/image/upload/v1604617579/shrubcoop.org/media/Trustee_invitation_-_SHRUB_Coop_-_2020_brhcr4.pdf "Trustee Invitation -2020")
+For more information, please read our [information pack.](https://docs.google.com/document/d/1DD0Eg-SHp1PiH3isic5dJfwyYFkd_ZTnWb27g5CvFX4/edit?usp=sharing)

 Any questions please email us at [hello@shrubcoop.org](mailto:hello@shrubcoop.org).